-I will now address the fan complaints that Kiara is "whiny", as they put it.
+I will now address the fan complaints that Kiara is "whiny" or "irritating", as they put it.
 Let's take a look at every scene most frequently cited for this, shall we?
 First off, they point to the scene where she leaves the den at the start and "whines" about having heard the safety rules many times before.
 For one thing, Kiara was only a young child and was eager to be out on her own likely for the first time in her life, so obviously she'd be impatient about hearing the same thing over and over again.
 That wasn't whining, that was just an indication of being a young, energetic kid right there.
 It's completely normal for kids her age to have that kind of impatient and hyperactive nature, you can't expect them to be perfect ladies and gentlemen right off the bat, especially if they're lions.
 Simba was just like that as a cub, and no one ever calls him a whiny brat for it.
 So why should Kiara's case be any different?

 Second off, there's the part where she "whines" about not wanting to be queen when Simba talks to her after the first meeting with Kovu.
 Well, think back to the scene I just mentioned before with Simba telling Kiara about the safety rules and how uptight he was about her well-being.
 Growing up around that all her life, she got the impression that being ruler wasn't such an enjoyable idea with how overbearing and strict her father was about every little thing.
 If I were in her position and I only had Simba's behavior to go by as to what being ruler would be like, I wouldn't be too excited about the prospect either.
 He was always so serious and overprotective around her, and that was all she had to go by as to what it'd be like, naturally she wouldn't look forward to it since she (like any cub) loves to have fun and believes being queen will take all of the enjoyment away from her life.
 I don't blame her, really, at least not at that age where she isn't supposed to know about all the specifics of it just yet.
 And speaking of that, she never explicitly repeated any distaste for being queen as an adult, so for all we know she could've very easily warmed up to the idea over time.
 I personally believe she still wouldn't be very excited about it, but still, it's anyone's guess as to what her point of view on it was by the end.